A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Results and discussion

 \subsubsection{Quantitative metrics comparison}

-Tables~\ref{tab:phi_performance} and \ref{tab:v_performance} summarize the training and validation performance of models ranging from ResNet34 to ResNet152, using both phase-field data and electrical potential inputs, respectively.
-As evident from these tables, models trained on electrical potential data consistently outperformed their phase-field-based counterparts across all ResNet backbones.
+Tables~\ref{tab:phi_performance} and \ref{tab:v_performance} summarize the training and validation performance of the surrogate models, ranging from ResNet34 to ResNet152, comparing the phase-field-informed and electric potential-informed training strategies, respectively.
+As evident from these tables, models trained on electric potential data consistently outperformed their phase-field-based counterparts across all ResNet backbones.
 They not only achieved higher validation F1 and IoU scores but also demonstrated faster and more stable convergence.
-For instance, the ResNet34 model trained on electrical potential data reached a validation IoU of 0.89 within just 50 epochs, whereas the ResNet34 model trained on phase-field data plateaued at an IoU of 0.76 after 75 epochs.
-This suggests that the electrical potential fields provided richer, more learnable features for crack segmentation.
+For instance, the ResNet34 model trained on electric potential data reached a validation IoU of 0.89 within just 50 epochs, whereas the ResNet34 model trained on phase-field data plateaued at an IoU of 0.76 after 75 epochs.
+This suggests that the electric potential fields provided richer, more learnable features for crack segmentation.